sych74/PoGoMapWiki/jelastic.md

 ## Deployment Guide

+> **Warning: Using this software is against the ToS of the game.
+You can get banned, use this tool at your own risk.**

 **Step 1.** After clicking the Deploy to Jelastic button, you’ll be shown a separate page with the following installation widget:

 ![image](https://github.com/sych74/PokemonGo-Map-in-Cloud/raw/master/images/wiki/signup.png)